 There are a few factors to consider on the topic of carpeting on stairs.

 - Solid color carpeting can make it difficult for an older adult to visually distinguish between the step and the edge of the step.
+The use of contrasting colors at the top and bottom of the stairs would help to mitigate this.

 - If the treads of the steps (the depth of the steps) are short then adding carpeting will only make them shorter and less safe.